vanAkim/Learning_ETL_EDA/README.md

 ETL : Make tidy data set
 ================
-Akim van Eersel
 September 5, 2020

-*Note : the present markdown is a **.Rmd** file written in Rstudio, then rendered by Knit in a *.md\* file, suited for Github visibility, and saved along the twin R markdown file.\*
+*Note : the present markdown is a Rmd file written in Rstudio, then rendered by Knit in a md file, suited for Github visibility, and saved along the twin R markdown file.*

 # Purpose overview